Disclosure: Finney County Convention and Visitors Bureau sponsored this post. However, all opinions and photographs are my own.

 As I munched on my sandwich, I watched the movie “Popeye” on the dining room’s flatscreen TV.
 A wall of bottled sauces and locally made beef jerky sat for sale nearby.
 Just as I was about to finish my meal, the owner stopped by to visit.

-I learned from him that The Reaper Burger Challenge attracts brave customers willing to endure the super spicy sandwich to make a name for themselves and win a free t-shirt.
-He confessed it was such a daunting task to finish the budget that not even he could finish the burger.
+I learned from him that the Reaper Burger Challenge attracts customers willing to endure the super-spicy sandwich to make a name for themselves and win a free T-shirt.
+He confessed that the budget was so daunting he couldn’t even finish the burger.

 White and his family hosted friends and dignitaries (5 presidents visited) in the red Colorado sandstone home.
 The newsman declined Frank Lloyd Wright’s design drawings for the house, but upon touring, you’ll recognize some of his design style in its interior.